It’s Part 2 of my Nomtastic Thanksgiving series! (If you missed Part 1, it’s over here!)

 A tangy orange-ginger dressing gives this warm Brussels sprouts slaw a zesty zing that’ll liven up your Thanksgiving table.
 Besides, this is a super-easy side dish: it takes just 20 minutes to throw together.
 You can even shred the sprouts a day in advance, and cook ‘em in your already-hot oven after your turkey is done and resting.
+If you want to make it up to 4 days ahead, check out the note at the end of this post.
 And if you have leftovers (and you probably won’t!), this slaw keeps really well, and can be eaten cold, hot, or at any temperature in-between.
 This just might be my favorite Brussels sprouts recipe—and that’s saying a lot because I love these mini cabbage impostors.

 Ready for the recipe?

 - 3 tablespoons melted ghee or fat of choice (e.g. coconut oil, duck fat, lard, tallow, olive oil, avocado oil, bacon drippings, etc.)

 - 1 tablespoon ghee or fat of choice (e.g. coconut oil, duck fat, lard, tallow, bacon drippings, etc.)